howlongday/test_twitch/README.md

 # Twitch Mobile Web Automation (Pytest + Selenium)

-This project is a robust automation suite designed for testing the Twitch Mobile Web interface.
-Built with Python, Pytest, and Selenium, it features mobile device emulation, self-healing popup management, and detailed reporting with automated screenshots.
+This project implements UI automation testing for the Twitch mobile website using Python and Pytest.
+It includes features such as mobile device emulation, automated popup handling, and screenshot logging.

 ## 📸 Demo
 <img src="./Demo.gif" width="400">